 On Dr. Attia’s website, one individual shared that his physician was considering removing his Type 2 diabetes diagnosis.
 He lost over 140 pounds in 500 days and now has normal lab results.
 He anticipated that at his next checkup, he and his doctor would review his bloodwork and potentially remove his diabetic diagnosis.
 How cool is that?
 Hard work really does pay off!

 Remember that what worked for one person may not work for you, but don’t get discouraged.
 It is most definitely worth trying to be as healthy as possible for the quality and longevity of your life.
 Hopefully, you will be inspired help control your insulin resistance by making some changes to your diet and exercise habits.

 About the author of this blog

-At Nebraska Family Dentistry, Dr. Kathryn Alderman is your local biological dentist serving patients at various locations in Lincoln, NE.
+At Nebraska Family Dentistry, Dr. Kathryn Alderman is your local, Lincoln, NE biological dentist serving patients at various locations throughout the community.
 Dr. Alderman is passionate about helping patients live healthier, happier lives and knows that having a healthy mouth can greatly impact a person’s overall well-being.
 Dr. Alderman will carefully review your medical history and help you treat your dental conditions using materials and techniques that will benefit your overall health.
 If you have concerns about older metal restorations that may require replacement or the safety of dental treatment for patients with specific medical conditions or dental anxiety, This Lincoln, NE biological dentist would be happy to meet with you and answer any questions you may have.